Leadership

 Where the strong neglect the weak

-Chaos results no matter how great they seem.
+Chaos results no matter how clever they are.

 This is the method of adaptation: